abpframework/abp/docs/en/UI/AspNetCore/Modals.md

 * Automatically **disables the modal buttons** (save & cancel) until the AJAX operation completes.
 * Makes it easy to register a **JavaScript object that is initialized** once the modal has loaded.

-So, the `ModalManager` makes you write less code when you deal with the modals, especially the modals with a form inside.
+So, it makes you write less code when you deal with the modals, especially the modals with a form inside.

 ## Basic Usage